 What to look for when buying outdoor kitchen covers

 As we’ve mentioned, it’s important to use high-quality covers for anything that is being individually covered in an outdoor kitchen.
 Using a cheap cover that traps moisture against an appliance can actually do more harm than if you left the appliance uncovered.

 Just because an outdoor cover is heavy doesn’t mean it’s effective.
 The key is proper ventilation.
 Make sure the covers you use have a design that allows some airflow to let moisture and humidity escape.
 Covers that have retention hooks will ensure they stay anchored in high wind conditions, too.

 Add a beautiful outdoor kitchen to your backyard

 If you’re planning to build a new backyard kitchen or are looking to upgrade an existing outdoor cooking space, now you have all the facts about whether or not you should cover an outdoor kitchen.

-If you’re ever in doubt about whether or not something in an outdoor kitchen should be covered, consult with the product manufacturer.
+If you’re ever in doubt about whether or not something in an outdoor kitchen should be covered, consult with the product manufacturer or your kitchen designer.

 Get your outdoor kitchen project started by scheduling a free design consultation with Outeriors today.